onc-healthit/lantern-back-end/README.md

  # Configure History Pruning and JSON Export System

 You can configure a system to run the history pruning and json export processes using cron and the history_prune_json_export.sh script located in the scripts directory to first prune the fhir_endpoints_info_history table and then create the JSON fhir endpoint export file.
+    * NOTE: The history pruning and json export processes already run automatically by the endpoint manager every query interval after it finishes sending all the endpoints to the capability querier.
 To configure this script to run using cron, do:
  * Use `crontab -e` to open up and edit the current user’s cron jobs in the crontab file
  * Add `Minute(0-59) Hour(0-24) Day_of_month(1-31) Month(1-12) Day_of_week(0-6) cd <Full Path to script directory> && ./history_prune_json_export.sh` to the crontab file